TheIconfactory/Tapestry/Documentation/API.md

 ### processError(error)

-Sends any error to the app for display
+Sends any error to the Tapestry app for display

   * error: `Error` which indicates what went wrong.
 Will be displayed in the user interface.